 Telemedicine is a service delivery model that uses real time two-way telecommunications to deliver covered physical and behavioral health services for the purposes of diagnosis and treatment of a covered Member.
-Telemedicine must include, at a minimum, the use of interactive audio and video telecommunications (see temporary exception for audio only telecommunications in this section) equipment to link the Member to an enrolled provider approved to provide telemedicine services at the distant (remote) site.
+Telemedicine must include, at a minimum, the use of interactive audio and video telecommunications equipment (see temporary exception for audio only telecommunications in this section) to link the Member to an enrolled provider approved to provide telemedicine services at the distant (remote) site.

-Telehealth is the use of telecommunications and information technology to support remote or long-distance physical and behavioral health care services.
+Telehealth is the use of telecommunications and information technology to provide access to health assessment, diagnosis, intervention, consultation, supervision and information across distance.
 Telehealth is different from telemedicine because it refers to the broader scope of remote health care services used to inform health assessment, diagnosis, intervention, consultation, supervision and information across distance.
-Telehealth incorporates technologies such as telephones, facsimile machines, electronic mail systems, remote patient monitoring devices and store-and-forward applications, which are used to collect and transmit patient data for monitoring and interpretation.
+Telehealth includes such technologies such as telephones, facsimile machines, electronic mail systems, remote patient monitoring devices and store-and-forward applications, which are used to collect and transmit patient data for monitoring and interpretation.